Aloshi/EmulationStation/README.md

 EmulationStation
 ================

-A simple front-end for emulators made with SDL, designed for controller navigation.
-Developed for use with the Raspberry Pi and RetroArch, though it can easily be used for other things.
+A graphical front-end for emulators with controller navigation.
+Developed both on and for the Raspbery Pi.
+Intended for use with RetroArch, but it can easily be used with other emulators.

 RetroArch for the Raspberry Pi can be found here: https://github.com/ToadKing/RetroArch-Rpi I'm not associated with RetroArch in any way!

-If you're lazy, a cool guy named petrockblog made a script which automatically installs RetroArch, its cores, and ES: https://github.com/petrockblog/RetroPie-Setup
+A cool guy named petrockblog made a script which automatically installs RetroArch, its cores, and ES.
+It also includes options for configuring your RPi and setting it up to boot directly into ES.
+You can find it here: https://github.com/petrockblog/RetroPie-Setup

 Building
 ========

-EmulationStation has quite a few dependencies.
-For building, you'll need SDL 1.2, the SDL TTF library, the SDL image library, the SDL_gfx library, and Boost.Filesystem, which can easily be obtained with apt-get:
+EmulationStation has a few dependencies.
+For building, you'll need SDL 1.2, FreeImage, FreeType, and Boost.Filesystem, which can easily be obtained with apt-get:
 ```
-sudo apt-get install libsdl1.2-dev libsdl-ttf2.0-dev libboost-filesystem-dev libsdl-image1.2-dev libsdl-gfx1.2-dev
+sudo apt-get install libsdl1.2-dev libboost-filesystem-dev libfreeimage-dev libfreetype6-dev
 ```

+There are also a few libraries already on the RPi (located in /opt/vc/, like the Broadcom libraries, EGL, and GLES).
 You can build EmulationStation by simply running `make`.

 Configuring
 ===========